-The Boer forces took the initiative, besieging the frontier towns of Mafeking (Mafikeng) and Kimberley in the northern Cape and Ladysmith in northern Natal.
-Some colonial Boers rebelled, in sympathy with the republics.
+The War that followed the mineral revolution was mainly a white man's war.
+In its first phase, the Boer forces took the initiative, besieging the frontier towns of Mafeking (Mafikeng) and Kimberley in the northern Cape and Ladysmith in northern Natal.
+Some colonial Boers rebelled, however, in sympathy with the republics.
 But after a large expeditionary force under Lords Roberts and Kitchener arrived, the British advance was rapid.
 Kruger fled the Transvaal shortly before Pretoria fell in June 1900.